devopsdays/devopsdays-web/content/events/2017-oslo/sponsor.md

 </hr>

-<h2>Why sponsor DevOpsDays?</h2>
+<h2>Why sponsor DevopsDays?</h2>
-Sponsoring DevOpsDays will give you the opportunity to network and build relationships with developers, IT executives, Ops, DevOps, and managers within the burgeoning Scandinavian DevOps community.
+By sponsoring DevOpsDays you´ll get the opportunity to network and build relationships with highly motivated developers, sysadmins, IT executives and managers within the burgeoning Scandinavian DevOps community.

 Our sponsorship package are constructed to offer our sponsors lead generation, networking, branding, and talent recruitment.